Initiating Children as members of Religion is Wrong

 The good parent does not act like the child's superior but the child's equal.
 Superiority damages the child.
 Thus the parent rather than enrolling the child in a religion will help the child freely and without prejudice find her or his own answers.

 A child needs to see that what matters is now.
 Don't see the present moment as a means to an end.
 See it as an end in itself.
 That matters.
 Prayer does not.
-Prayer only denies
+Prayer only denies what matters - truly.

-A person can be selfish as a person.
+A person can be selfish as an individual.
 There is such a thing as collective selfishness.
 It is hard for many selfish people to be selfish and they get sick of it or frightened.
 So they join a group and this becomes a group that is out mainly or solely for itself.
 This strengthens their selfishness.
 They are in cahoots with people who are as selfish as themselves and they enjoy this group selfishness and find it more fun that individualistic selfishness.
 They need to be right so they insist they have the true beliefs.
 They need enemies to make themselves feel superior and to enjoy plotting against.
 It is harder to be dangerous to others on your own.
 It is easier and more enjoyable and therefore more selfish if you are in a group that is dangerous to others.
 Religion is notorious for tendencies to collective selfishness and thus is it is not fair for parents to involve children in this.

 A religion that turns potential members away to do more research is at least taking steps to avoid all that.
 Religions that initiate children as members and are too anxious for box ticking that x is now a member are clearly showing signs of collective selfishness.
 There is something to hide.